-And because I didn’t know anyone that needed help, I created this blog to see if I was as alone as I felt.
+And because I didn’t know anyone who needed help, I created this blog to see if I was as alone as I felt.

 Share your experiences here.
 Help and advise others in need and I promise you, it will help because it will give your pain a purpose.

 Sharing in this community together makes us a tribe.
-It gives our heartbreak meaning and allows us to use the relational educations we have acquired to help each other if not for anything else, to know that we are not alone.
+It gives our heartbreak meaning and allows us to use the relational educations we have acquired to help each other out of the dark.

 This is what makes us human and that light of humanity will always drown out the darkness of betrayal.